DIY Natural Hardwood Floor Cleaner

 Fortunately, my DIY Natural Homemade Floor Cleaner recipe will have you cleaning hard floor surfaces just as effectively (if not more!) without any of the negative side effects.

-CLEANING TIPS FOR DIY NATURAL HOMEMADE FLOOR CLEANER
+CLEANING TIPS FOR DIY NATURAL HARDWOOD FLOOR CLEANER

 Rather than using artificial colors, preservatives, ammonia and other toxic chemicals, this homemade floor cleaner is made with just 3 ingredients (one of which is water…doesn’t get much safer than that!) and naturally scented with essential oils.